GSA/SmartPay-RFI/01_draft RFQ.md

 **Security**
 - As the system administrator, I need [a specific system vulnerability] that was discovered during penetration testing to be remediated, to ensure the training website remains secure.
 - As the system administrator, I need [a specific item] to be updated, to comply with updated GSA IT security policies, standards and guidelines.
+- As a system administrator, I need to remediate vulnerabilities based on authenticated scans, to comply with monthly security deliverable requirements.
-- As a system administrator, I need the System Security Plan to be updated, to reflect a change in the system [because of a specific reason].
+- As a system administrator, I need the System Security Plan to be updated, to reflect a significant change in the system.

 #### 3.2 List of Deliverables with Quality Assurance Surveillance Plan (QASP)
 The following chart sets forth the performance standards and quality levels the code and documentation provided by the Contractor must meet, and the methods CCCM will use to assess the standard and quality levels of that code and documentation.